SanayKrishna/CloudScanner/README.md

 ---

-⭐ **If this project helped you, consider giving it a star and sharing it with other cloud security enthusiasts!**
+⭐ **If you found this project useful or inspiring, drop a star and share it with fellow cloud security enthusiasts!**